madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 The rates of overfitting tell the same story as before.
 The polynomial regression eventually overfits drastically, while the others overfit slowly.

-Plotting the hold out error curves all on the same plot highlights another interesting feature to the story:
+Plotting the hold out error curves all on the same plot highlights another interesting feature:

 ![]({{ site.url }}/img/sin-signal-all.png){: .center-{{ site.url }}/img }

 The binned regression fits to the data much more slowly than polynomial and the two splines.
-While the splines achieve their lowest average testing error at around five estimated parameters, it takes around eighteen bins to minimize the average testing error.
-Furthermore, the minimum testing error for the polynomial and spline regressions is *lower* than for the bins (and again, this minimum is achieved with *less* estimated parameters).
+While the splines achieve their lowest average testing error at around five estimated parameters, it takes around eighteen bins for the binned regression to achieve its minumum.
+Furthermore, the minimum testing error for the polynomial and spline regressions is *lower* than for the bins, so we have done *worse* overall, but payed a higher price.

 ![]({{ site.url }}/img/sin-signal-variance.png){: .center-{{ site.url }}/img }